chubbywallababy/EightSleepDemo/README.md

 # Setup

-There shouldn't be any unique setup for this repo.
 Install node modules (and pods for iOS) and you should be good to go!

 # Testing